 Last year I put up 100’s and 100’s of quarts.
 I told my husband it felt like I was trying to use “hobbiest” equipment!
 I went on the search for something bigger and better ….

-I found the All-American pressure canner 930.
-It's not the biggest, but it will can 14 quarts or 16 pints!
+I found the All-American 930.
+It’s not the biggest, but it will can 14 quarts or 16 pints!

 (Sharon’s note for those new to canning different size jars together – Be cautious when canning quarts and pints together.
 You can do it as long as you are aware if the quarts need a different processing time than the pints.
 Be sure to process for the larger/longer time.)